 Before installing the UPS system, read and understand how this manual applies to the system being installed.
-Use this chapter's procedures and illustrations and those in Chapter 4 UPS System Installation to create a logical plan for installing the system.
+Use the procedures and illustrations in paragraph 3.2 Preparing the Site and Chapter 4 UPS System Installation to create a logical plan for installing the system.